 Holiday Safety Tips for Pets

-Did your Christmas decorations make it through your military move?
-Often, opening the bins of Christmas décor after a PCS move is a gamble.
+Did your holiday decorations survive your military move?
+Often, opening the bins of décor after a PCS is a gamble.
 Apparently, swaddling a ceramic Santa in excessive layers of bubble wrap is not enough to prevent shipping damage.
-Meanwhile, a “unique” ornament made with ample amounts of preschool paste and dry macaroni survives the journey without a scratch on it!
+Meanwhile, a “unique” ornament made with ample amounts of preschool paste and dry macaroni survives the journey without a scratch!

-From curious cats to prying pups, we're sharing a handy list of tips for keeping your pets safe during the holiday season.
+From curious cats to prying pups, we're sharing a handy list of tips for keeping your pets healthy and safe during the holiday season.

 1) Tend to the Tannenbaum